 - Preheat oven to 350 degrees F.

-- Using a sharp knife remove the top and bottom to the pumpkin and cut it in half lengthwise.
+- Using a sharp knife remove the top and bottom of the pumpkin and cut it in half lengthwise.

 - Using an ice cream scoop scrape out all of the seeds and strings from the inside.